 Dennis Myers, our Director of Early Childhood Services, can also discuss concerns and options with you.

 Families enrolled in EI have access to a core team of professionals to assist them with the development of their child.
 The team consists of Service Coordinators, Developmental Specialists, an Occupational Therapist, Speech Therapists, and a Physical Therapist.

 Our local team is here to support you.

-Families who qualify for EI services will chose a Primary Service Provider (PSP) from the core team that will act as their primary contact for all of their developmental services.
+Families who qualify for EI services will choose a Primary Service Provider (PSP) from the core team that will act as their primary contact for all of their developmental services.
 The whole team meets on a weekly basis to discuss the individual needs of the families and to support one another by sharing their individual expertise.
-Every family has access to the full team, because their PSP can ask for support from any of the team members during the team meetings.
+Every family has access to the full team because their PSP can ask for support from any of the team members during the team meetings.

 All of our services are provided in a natural environment.
 A natural environment can be in the home or any other community setting the family chooses.
 The PSP will assist the family in developing strategies to assist with their child’s development using everyday activities and routines.
 The therapy services families receive through Early Intervention look different from those the family may receive in a hospital setting, but are just as effective.

 Early Intervention therapy focuses on teaching the parents and caregivers methods of how to enhance their child’s development, rather than the therapist simply working with the child.
 By teaching the parent or caregiver methods on how to enhance their child’s development the child has the opportunity to practice their skills several times throughout the day or week, rather than only doing therapy for 30-60 minutes per week with a therapist.
 In addition, skills are practiced during everyday routines the family already have established, which allows the child to practice in the context of real life rather than in a hospital or medical center therapy room.